Student's Right to Privacy

 HSCE program students may be exposed to material you may deem unsuitable.
 However, SMC instructors must teach based on the requirements of the course and have the academic freedom to teach in a manner appropriate for the course--not the student.

 SMC offers services to students with disabilities through our Disabled Student Programs and Services Office (DSPS).
 Students should contact them directly to get more information.
+Accommodations cannot be granted retroactively.
+It is important to seek these services before classes start.

 Homework and Preparing for Class